prituyadav/prituyadav/README.md

 - 🌱 I’m currently learning **Spring Boot**

+- 👨‍💻 All of my projects are available at [https://prituyadav.netlify.app/](https://prituyadav.netlify.app/)

 - 💬 Ask me about **JAVA/JavaScript**

 - 📫 How to reach me **privinwatie021@gmail.com**